razvanm/computer-modern-classic/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** Name ID 2 (Subfamily Name) does not conform to specs.
 Only R/I/B/BI are allowed.
 Got: 'Regular'. [code: bad-subfamilyname]
+</div></details><details><summary>⚠ <b>WARN:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

+* ⚠ **WARN** The following codepoints supported by the font are not covered by any subsets defined in the font's metadata file, and will never be served.
+You can solve this by either manually adding additional subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0361 COMBINING DOUBLE INVERTED BREVE: try adding coptic
+ * U+0E3F THAI CURRENCY SYMBOL BAHT: try adding thai
+ * U+2016 DOUBLE VERTICAL LINE: not included in any glyphset definition
+ * U+2021 DOUBLE DAGGER: try adding adlam
+ * U+2030 PER MILLE SIGN: try adding adlam
+ * U+2031 PER TEN THOUSAND SIGN: not included in any glyphset definition
+ * U+203B REFERENCE MARK: not included in any glyphset definition
+ * U+203D INTERROBANG: not included in any glyphset definition
+ * U+2040 CHARACTER TIE: not included in any glyphset definition
+ * U+2045 LEFT SQUARE BRACKET WITH QUILL: not included in any glyphset definition
+ * U+2046 RIGHT SQUARE BRACKET WITH QUILL: not included in any glyphset definition
+ * U+2052 COMMERCIAL MINUS SIGN: not included in any glyphset definition
+ * U+2103 DEGREE CELSIUS: not included in any glyphset definition
+ * U+2116 NUMERO SIGN: try adding cyrillic
+ * U+2117 SOUND RECORDING COPYRIGHT: not included in any glyphset definition
+ * U+211E PRESCRIPTION TAKE: not included in any glyphset definition
+ * U+2120 SERVICE MARK: not included in any glyphset definition
+ * U+2126 OHM SIGN: not included in any glyphset definition
+ * U+2127 INVERTED OHM SIGN: not included in any glyphset definition
+ * U+212E ESTIMATED SYMBOL: not included in any glyphset definition
+ * U+2190 LEFTWARDS ARROW: try adding one of: symbols, math
+ * U+2192 RIGHTWARDS ARROW: try adding one of: symbols, math
+ * U+2217 ASTERISK OPERATOR: try adding math
+ * U+221A SQUARE ROOT: try adding math
+ * U+22C6 STAR OPERATOR: try adding one of: symbols, math
+ * U+2329 LEFT-POINTING ANGLE BRACKET: try adding symbols
+ * U+232A RIGHT-POINTING ANGLE BRACKET: try adding symbols
+ * U+2422 BLANK SYMBOL: try adding symbols
+ * U+2423 OPEN BOX: try adding symbols
+ * U+25CB WHITE CIRCLE: try adding symbols
+ * U+25E6 WHITE BULLET: try adding symbols
+ * U+266A EIGHTH NOTE: try adding one of: music, symbols
+ * U+26AD MARRIAGE SYMBOL: try adding symbols
+ * U+26AE DIVORCE SYMBOL: try adding symbols
+ * U+271D LATIN CROSS: try adding one of: emoji, symbols
+ * U+2E18 INVERTED INTERROBANG: not included in any glyphset definition
+ * U+301A LEFT WHITE SQUARE BRACKET: try adding one of: phags-pa, yi
+ * U+301B RIGHT WHITE SQUARE BRACKET: try adding one of: phags-pa, yi
+ * U+FB00 LATIN SMALL LIGATURE FF: not included in any glyphset definition
+ * U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition
+ * U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition
+ * U+FB03 LATIN SMALL LIGATURE FFI: not included in any glyphset definition
+ * U+FB04 LATIN SMALL LIGATURE FFL: not included in any glyphset definition
+ * U+FE66 SMALL EQUALS SIGN: not included in any glyphset definition
+ * U+1F12F COPYLEFT SYMBOL: try adding symbols

+Or you can add the above codepoints to one of the subsets supported by the font: `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Are there caret positions declared for every ligature? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/ligature_carets">com.google.fonts/check/ligature_carets</a>)</summary><div>